storelocatorjs/storelocator/README.md

 The project is fully compatible with the most popular web browsers.
 More information about the HTML5 video support on <a href="https://caniuse.com/#feat=video" target="_blank" title="Video element - Can I use">Can I Use</a>.
 HTML and CSS files are W3C valid.

-## Licences
+## Licenses

 ### Commercial license

 If you want to use Storelocatorjs to develop commercial sites, themes, projects, and applications, the Commercial License is the appropriate license.
 With this option, your source code is kept proprietary.
-Purchase a Storelocatorjs Commercial License at https://yoriiis.github.io/storelocator.js.
+Purchase a Storelocatorjs Commercial License at https://yoriiis.github.io/storelocatorjs.

 ### Open source license